MarySed/hero-of-late-capitalism/README.md

 # The Hero of JavaScript

-A simple game made with Vanilla JS and HTML5 Canvas designed to teach the basics of browser game creation.
+A simple game made with Vanilla JS and HTML5 Canvas designed to teach the basics of browser game development for a 25 minute tech talk.

-Will be presented at [Code Chrysalis](https://www.codechrysalis.io)'s [Big MiniConf](https://www.meetup.com/CodeChrysalis/events/268080130/) on Saturday, February 29, 2020.
+Presented at [Code Chrysalis](https://www.codechrysalis.io)'s [Big MiniConf](https://www.meetup.com/CodeChrysalis/events/268080130/) on Saturday, February 29, 2020.
+Check out a recording of the talk [here](https://youtu.be/doq3p1wKBvo?t=14662)!

 Should probably be called "The Hero of Late Capitalism".